 Giuseppe Novelli Lorenzini Foundation of Italy

-Let’s meet for a two-day program made up of scientific sessions, industry symposia and poster sessions!
+Let’s meet for a two-day programme made up of scientific sessions, industry symposia and poster sessions!
 During the event there will be the occasion to hold the IGM Assembly as well.

 The location: Padua, a must-see Italian city